-- Boiler Pump (supplied with boiler).
-Circulates water through boiler.
-Boiler pump is always on when boiler is responding to heating demand.
-See Table 15-15 for alternate boiler pump output functions.
-Maximum recommended current draw for boiler pump is 2.0A. - System Pump: (field supplied) Circulates water through radiation.
+- Pump outputs - System Pump: (field supplied) Circulates water through radiation.
 System pump is always on when boiler is responding to heating demand.
-Refer to Table 15-15 for alternate system pump output functions.
-Maximum recommended current draw for system pump is 1.5A. - Auxiliary Pump: (field supplied) Auxiliary pump output can be used for 2nd zone or indirect pump.
-Refer to Table 15-15 for more information and alternate auxiliary pump output functions.
-Maximum recommended current draw for auxiliary pump is 1.5A.

-- Maximum combined current draw for all circulators is 5A.
+Refer to Table 16-15 for alternate system pump output functions.
+Maximum recommended current draw for system pump is 1.5A. - Auxiliary Pump: ("Recirculation pump") (field supplied) Circulates water through a DHW recirculation loop.
+Auxiliary pump output can be used for 2nd zone or indirect pump.
+Refer to Table 16-15 for more information and alternate auxiliary pump output functions.
+Maximum recommended current draw for auxiliary pump is 1.5A. - Maximum combined current draw for all circulators is 5A.
+Internal boiler pump draws a maximum of 2A.